HomoElectromagneticus/xxd-zig/README.md

 ## What differences does this program have over the original `xxd`?

-- When using the "plain" postscript output, you can render the data in binary
+- When using the "plain" postscript output, you may render the data in binary
+- You may reverse "plain" postscript dumps of binary and hex data
 - You may use an odd-number of columns in the output, for whatever strange reason you may want to do that
-- Speed: this program is about three (3) times faster than `xxd`
+- Speed: this program is between three (3) and six (6) times faster than `xxd`, depending on the options used
 - Size: this program's binary is about five (5) times larger than `xxd`

 ## Remaining to-do items

- - allow reversing hex dumps back into "normal" files
  - write more tests
  - look into using a different memory allocator for better performance
  - test for memory leaks